Lagrange0/Search/README.md

 # \[AutoSVT\] Search-based Scenario Generation Algorithm
 This project is a search-based algorithm designed to generate safety-critical scenarios in the CARLA simulator, ultimately identifying diverse corner cases (i.e., collisions and unexpected stops) for autonomous driving systems.
 Additionally, the project employs UMAP for dimensionality reduction and visualization of scenarios, enabling an intuitive analysis of scenario diversity.

-Please visit [AutoSVT](https://idslab-autosec.github.io/) to view videos and descriptions of the corner cases.

 ## Installation
 1. Install the AutoSVT-Carla Python package.
-Please refer to [AutoSVT-Bridge](https://github.com/idslab-autosec/AutoSVT-Carla-Apollo-Bridge) for instructions.
+Please refer to [AutoSVT-Bridge](https://anonymous.4open.science/r/Bridge-8787/README.md) for instructions.
 2. Install python packages.
     ```bash
     pip install -r requirements.txt